mosip/documentation/docs/Automated-Biometric-Identification-System-ABIS.md

 ## MOSIP-ABIS interface

 MOSIP interacts with ABIS only via message queues.
 JSON format is used for all control messages in the queue.
-MOSIP ABIS middleware requests to inbound queue address and receives responses from outbound queue address.
+MOSIP ABIS middleware sends requests to inbound queue address and receives responses from outbound queue address.
 For details refer to the [ABIS API Specifications](ABIS-APIs.md).

 ABIS must support the following types of biometric images: